-$$\mathbf{L} = \frac{V{OUT}}{F \Delta I{L(MAX)}} \left(1 - \frac{V{OUT}}{V{IN(MAX)}} \right)$$

-Once the value for L is known, the type of inductor must be selected.
-Actual core loss is independent of core size for a fixed inductor value, but is very dependent on the inductance selected.
+$$L = \frac{V{OUT}}{f \cdot \Delta I{I (MAX)}} \left(1 - \frac{V{OUT}}{V{IN(MAX)}} \right)$$ value, but is very dependent on the inductance selected.
 As the inductance or frequency increases, core losses decrease.
 Unfortunately, increased inductance requires more turns of wire and therefore copper losses will increase.
 Copper losses also increase as frequency increases Ferrite designs have very low core losses and are preferred at high switching frequencies, so design goals can concentrate on copper loss and preventing saturation.
 Ferrite core material saturates "hard", which means that inductance collapses abruptly when the peak design current is exceeded.
 This results in an abrupt increase in inductor ripple current and consequent output voltage ripple.
 Do not allow the core to saturate!

 Different core materials and shapes will change the size/current and price/current relationship of an inductor.
 Toroid or shielded pot cores in ferrite or permalloy materials are small and don't radiate much energy, but generally cost more than powdered iron core inductors with similar characteristics.
 The choice of which style inductor to use mainly depends on the price versus size requirements and any radiated field/EMI requirements.
-New designs for surface mount inductors are available from Coilcraft, Toko, Vishay, NEC/Tokin, TDK and Würth Electronik.
+New designs for surface mount inductors are available from Coilcraft.